khoitd1997/cat_detection_station/README.md

 Software for a station that detects a cat presence and then notify other people

+## Backstory

+The place I live at has a cat stray cat named Mimi, he(or she) comes about 3 times every day on varying hour depending on the weather condition and his laziness, I build this device to notify my family when he is there so we don't have to constantly go outside to check if he is there.
+There are probably simpler solution but I just want to use Buildroot and write some kernel drivers so this seems as good as any project to use that.

 ## References

 [SCCB vs I2C for the OV7670](http://e2e.ti.com/support/processors/f/791/t/6092?SCCB-vs-I2C)